-For fiscal year 2021 and 2022 we have weather hedge contracts with two providers.
-For fiscal 2021, the maximum that the Company can receive is \$12.5 million and the maximum the Company may be obligated to pay is \$5.0 million.
-For fiscal 2022, the maximum that the Company can receive is \$7.5 million and the Company does not have a potential obligation to pay.
+For fiscal year 2022, we entered into a weather hedging contracts under which we are entitled to a payment capped at \$12.5 million if degree days are less than the Payment Threshold and we are obligated to make an annual payment capped at \$5.0 million if degree days exceed the Payment Threshold.
 However, there can be no assurance that such weather hedge contracts would fully or substantially offset the adverse effects of warmer weather on our business and operating results during such period or that colder weather will result in enough profit to offset a payment by the Company to its provider.